brentgroves/repsys/meetings/2024/week4.md

 - Sam something about Mach2 or Kep ServerEx or Fruitport caster code if you want :-)
 - Brendan something about IT Administration or anything you want :-)
 - Brent H. something about Azure tenant migration.
-- Brent G. Report System API Gateway, IAM, and Microsoft Entra ID
+- Brent G. Report System API Gateway, Azure Bastion

 ## What is **[IAM](https://www.techtarget.com/searchsecurity/definition/identity-access-management-IAM-system)**, Identity and Access management?